jackkershaw/fare-free-london/README.md

   - Unlighthouse showed me that alt text wasn't loading for images on the news page (post previews).
 I fixed this by passing the necessary alt text to the post preview and cover imagfe components.
   - Said the front page was running slow - including LCP so I worked on lowering this with:
     - Preload key resources (the image here) for fast loading
+    - Adding caching for static assets (favicon and fonts) to my next.config.js.

 # Running on your machine